by Khana Dias

 - CranioSacral Therapy to bring balance to the body

 Growing up in Russia, medicine was not as available to us as it is here in the states.
-My parents did a lot of natural therapies including going to Palanga Sea every summer as it was recommended by the doctor.
+My parents did a lot of natural therapies including going to Palanga Sea every summer.
+They did this not just for vacation but because it was doctors recommendation for treatment for my yearly bronchitis.
 Can you imagine that?!?
-Doctors recommendation for treatment is going to the sea?
-They were told that salty air and the Pine trees that surrounded the beaches was good for the immune system and would help reduce the respiratory infections that I was getting every year when I was little.
+My mom told me that the most well known doctor in our small town told her, that salty air and the Pine trees that surrounded the beaches was good for the immune system and would help reduce the respiratory infections that I was getting every year.

 Now living in a country where so much is available to us from different types of food to supplements and therapies, and yes even the oceans, it does not have to cost a fortune for us to get back to the basics.
 All of these therapies that I mention above is something anyone can do.